lockie/cl-liballegro-nuklear/README.md

 Declarative interface
 ---------------------
-There's also declarative interface in separate package `cl-liballegro-nuklear/declarative` which allows you to define an anonymous function doing all required FFI calls and type conversions.
+There's also declarative interface in separate package `cl-liballegro-nuklear/declarative` which allows you to define a function doing all required FFI calls and type conversions.
 To do that, use `defwindow` macro in the following fashion:

 ```common-lisp
 (uiop:add-package-local-nickname :ui :cl-liballegro-nuklear/declarative)